oplS16projects/Mathletes/README.md

 ##How to Download and Run

-To run the game, please download the fptest.rkt file from: https://github.com/oplS16projects/Mathletes/blob/master/fptest.rkt.
+To run the game, please download the file from: https://github.com/oplS16projects/Mathletes/blob/master/Mathletes.rkt.

 After you run the .rkt program, press the f1 key as many times as you'd like to randomly change you're character's gender!
 Next, use the arrow keys to move you're player.
 Collect the appropriate number of gems that properly solves the arithmetic problem.
 Finally, move over the star tile to submit you're answer.
 If the answer is correct, points will be added to you're score.
 Otherwise zero points will be awarded.
 Continue solving math problems until you feel confident with you're math skills!